CM-Well/CM-Well/blps/blp-700-priority-queue.md

 ```

 ## Future Work
 * One or a few more (up to a fixed small number) priorites can be introduced.
-For example "idle queue" which is intended for Admin operations, which will be prioritzed higher than normal but lower than the Priority priority.
+For example "idle queue" which is intended for Admin operations, which will be prioritzed higher than normal but lower than the high priority.